 Choosing an eCommerce platform that’s just right for your business can be challenging.
-There are several options to consider – including Magento and Shopify – as well as multiple factors that may influence your decision.
+There are several options to consider – including Magento – as well as multiple factors that may influence your decision.

 As one of the leading eCommerce platforms on the market today, Magento offers a comprehensive solution for internet retailers.
 In fact, over 180,000 online stores use it to display and sell their products.
 There are several options when it comes to pricing, including some that are dependent on your annual revenue.

 In this step-by-step guide, we’ll explain the differences between Magento’s variations.
 We’ll also discuss everything you need to know to launch an online store with this platform, including choosing an appropriate web hosting plan.
 Let’s get right to it!

 What You Should Know About Magento Before Starting Your Ecommerce Website

 Magento is part of the Adobe Experience Cloud.
 Being backed by one of the largest software developers in the world is a testament to its stability.
 It’s a popular choice for those looking to start an online store, ranking number three among the top one million websites using an eCommerce solution:

 Some of its popularity may be due in part to its diverse offers.
 Magento operates a little differently than platforms like WordPress.
 Instead of a single solution for all users, it has specific packages for small businesses, enterprise-level sites, and those that fall in between.

 Additionally, there are multiple versions of the platform available at different price points and varying levels of management.
 We’ll discuss these in more detail shortly.